 - Willingness to work flexible hours as needed; evenings and weekends required.

-- Access to a car, valid driver's license, and ability to travel within the metropolitan area and sometimes out of state.
+- Access to a car, valid driver's license, and ability to travel within the metropolitan area.

 Statement of Equal Opportunity